Cat's Eye (1985 film): "General"

-The tomcat hops a freight train and travels to Wilmington, North Carolina, where it is adopted by the girl who was asking for help earlier, Amanda, who names him General.
-Amanda's mother believes General will harm their parakeet, Polly.
+The cat travels onward to Wilmington, North Carolina; there he is adopted by Amanda, the girl who was asking for his help earlier.
+She names him General.
+Her mother dislikes cats and, despite Amanda's protests, puts General outside at night.

-Despite Amanda's protests, her mother puts General out at night.
-Consequently, he cannot protect Amanda from a small, malevolent troll that took up residence in the house.
-When Amanda sleeps, the troll emerges via a hole in one of the walls in Amanda's room.
-The troll slays the parakeet with a tiny dagger and then tries to steal Amanda's breath.
-General finds a way into the house and chases the troll.
-After wounding the tomcat's shoulder with his dagger, the troll flees, leaving Amanda and her parents to discover the dead bird.
-Amanda's parents are convinced that General killed Polly, but her father, discovering a wound on the tomcat too large for a parakeet to have made, starts doubting the mother's belief that General slew the bird.
+Amanda is in mortal danger from a small, malevolent troll that has intruded into the house.
+That night, the troll emerges via a hole in one of the walls in her room.
+The troll slays Polly, Amanda's pet bird and then tries to supernaturally steal Amanda's breath.
+General finds a way into the house and chases the troll out, but not before it wounds General with its dagger.
+Amanda and her parents discover the dead bird.

-Amanda's mother takes General to an animal shelter to be euthanized.
-When night falls, the troll returns and uses a doorstop to wedge Amanda's door shut, and then reattempts to take the sleeping girl's breath.
-As General is getting his final meal, he escapes and rushes back to Amanda's house.
+Amanda's mother is convinced that General killed Polly, and she takes him to an animal shelter to be euthanized.
+That night, the troll returns and uses a doorstop to wedge Amanda's door shut, before attempting to steal her breath again.
+General escapes the shelter and rushes back to save Amanda.
+He fights with the troll and kills it by sending it flying into an electric fan.

-General saves Amanda and fights with the troll, causing a great deal of noise.
-Amanda's parents awaken, but the blocked door prevents them from reaching her.
-Though the troll tries to flee, General kills it.
-After her parents break into the room, Amanda describes how General saved her from the troll.
-Her parents believe the story when parts of the troll's corpse are discovered, as well as the tiny dagger and the hole in the wall that the troll used.

-The next morning, General feasts on a large fish, then climbs onto a sleeping Amanda's stomach and licks her face.
+After her parents break into the room, they discover parts of the troll's corpse, as well as the tiny dagger and the hole in the wall that the troll used.
+General is rewarded with a large fish, then climbs onto bed with Amanda.
 She wakes up and cuddles him.